-In order to support the bioavailability of glutathione when added orally, sufficient concentrations of trace elements and antioxidant vitamins are necessary as the ant oxidative mechanisms in the body work together like in an orchestra.
+In order to support the bioavailability of glutathione when taken orally, sufficient concentrations of trace elements and antioxidant vitamins are necessary as the antioxidative mechanisms in the body work together like in an orchestra.

 In addition, the preparation should be in an enteric form so that the contained glutathione is only released in the duodenum and is not already partially split by the gastric acid and is thus impaired in its effectiveness.